 - Preselected Options — People have preferences what type of rule to create when a connection alert is shown.
 Some prefer to make all rules temporary in the first place, some make domain rules only, while others always make their rules as specific as possible.
 Here you can decide what the defaults are, so that you can quickly create your preferred type of rule.

-- Confirm connection alert automatically — When you use “Back to my Mac” to log in to your computer from remote, it is frustrating to be locked out just because Little Snitch is stalling your login, waiting for somebody to answer a connection alert, but nobody is at home.
+- Confirm connection alert automatically — When you use “Back to my Mac” to log in to your computer remotely, it is frustrating to be locked out just because Little Snitch is stalling your login, waiting for somebody to answer a connection alert, but nobody is at home.
 You could answer it yourself, if you could get around this single first alert… When you set up an alert timeout, you can answer alerts while you are in front of your computer and have them allowed or denied automatically with default settings when you are away.

 - Confirm with Return and Escape — Whether Allow and Deny can be triggered via keyboard.
 Some people prefer to use the mouse only, because they may be typing text when the alert appears, typing Return or Escape accidentally.
 Note that Little Snitch ignores keystrokes for the first second after the alert appears to catch most of these accidental keystrokes.

-- Keyboard Shortcut — A global keyboard shortcut to show and hide Little Snitch Network Monitor.
+- Keyboard shortcut — A global keyboard shortcut to show and hide Little Snitch Network Monitor.

 - Show network activity in menu bar — Whether the status menu icon should display current data rates and blocked connections.